stagedml/pylightnix/docs/Reference.md

 Context type is an alias for Python dict which maps [DRefs](#pylightnix.types.DRef) into [RRefs](#pylightnix.types.RRef).

-For any [Closure](#pylightnix.types.Closure), pylightnix maintains a mapping from member derivations to their realizations.
-This makes us sure that derivations within a closure are self-consistent.
+For any derivation, Context stores a mapping from it's dependencie's derivations to their realizations.
+In contrast to [Closure](#pylightnix.types.Closure) type, Context contains a minimal closure of derivation's dependencies.

-Note that derivations may be included into different closures at the same time, and those closures may have different mappings.

 <a name="pylightnix.types.Build"></a>
 ## `Build`